Jiyanashibi/Jiyanashibi/README.md

 - Business-readable insights
 - Practical analytics applications

-I approach projects as though they will be reviewed by both engineers and decision-makers.
+I approach projects as though they will be reviewed by both technical and business stakeholders.

 ---